 Pope Francis’s Synod on Synodality has been officially open since October, and women’s roles are at the forefront of many discussions, but not as a topic of conversation: women are stepping up and leading many of these discussions.

 Sr. Maureen Sullivan, OP, will be leading a weekly discussion series in February examining documents of Vatican II and their implications for this synod.
 Sr. Maureen Sullivan is a Dominican Sister of Hope and a scholar of the Second Vatican Council.
 She is from New York, and she earned her MA in Theology from Manhattan College and her PhD in Theology from Fordham College.
-The series is free and open to all, but requires pre-registration that can be found here.

 Another woman leading discussions for the synod is Sr. Nathalie Becquart, the undersecretary of the Synod of Bishops.
 Her take on the process is refreshingly simple and accessible: “coming from the ‘I’ to the ‘us.’”
 She explains that while some have criticized the synod for starting slowly, more than half of U.S. dioceses have named coordinators and started listening sessions.
 She describes this synod as less of an “event” and more of a process, starting at the local level and centering around humility and willingness to hear others’ voices.
 She acknowledges that around the world and particularly in many aspects of church life, “the experience of women is mainly of being dominated by men,” but in spite of or perhaps due to that, women have a “capacity of resilience.”
 While she understands the symbolic power of her vote as a woman at a Catholic Synod of Bishops, she insists that “what is more important is to have the voices of women at every stage,” not only the final decisions.